Understanding Behavioral Healthcare Coverage in Ohio

-Mental health is an essential aspect of overall well-being, yet navigating the complexities of healthcare coverage for mental health services can be daunting.
-Despite the growing awareness around mental health and addiction, there remain numerous misconceptions about what coverage exists in Ohio and how it works.
+Mental health is an essential aspect of overall well-being, yet navigating the complexities of healthcare coverage for mental health and substance use services can be daunting.
+Despite the growing awareness around mental health and substance use, there remain numerous misconceptions about what coverage exists in Ohio and how it works.

 Our goal is to help you explore the critical role of parity in behavioral health coverage, common misconceptions, and the importance of advocating for yourself.
-Teresa Lampl, CEO of the Ohio Council of Behavioral Health and Family Services Providers,[1] also shares valuable insights into the current state of mental healthcare in Ohio and the crucial changes needed to improve access to care.
+Teresa Lampl, CEO of the Ohio Council of Behavioral Health and Family Services Providers, also shares valuable insights into the current state of mental health and substance use care in Ohio and the crucial changes needed to improve access to care.

 What Does “Parity” Mean in Healthcare Coverage?